asty-org/asty/README.md

 Marshals golang [AST](https://pkg.go.dev/go/ast) into JSON and unmarshals it back from JSON.

-It allows building pattern matching, statistical analysis, language transformation, search/data-mine/anything algorithms for golang with any other language (I like to do it with python)
+It allows building pattern matching, statistical analysis, language transformation, search/data-mine/anything algorithms for golang with any other language (I like to do it with python.
+Check out [asty-python](https://github.com/asty-org/asty-python))

 ## Example